Yuning-Shi/yuning-shi.github.io/_pages/about.md

 My research interests include computer vision, vision and language, machine learning, and deep learning, with a particular focus on their applications in autonomous driving, medical diagnostics, and human support robots.

 I speak, read, and write in Chinese, Japanese, and English.
-In terms of software skills, I can work with Python, PyTorch, Matlab, and C/C++.
+In terms of software skills, I can work with Python, PyTorch, MATLAB, and C/C++.

 # 🔥 News
 - *2025.03*: &nbsp;🎉 I graduated from Shibaura Institute of Technology with a Master’s degree in Engineering.